apollographql/apollo-server/docs/source/integrations/middleware.md

 ### `apollo-server-hapi`

 `apollo-server-hapi` is the GraphQL server for [hapi](https://hapi.dev/), a Node.js web framework.
-Apollo Server 3 is only tested with `@hapi/hapi` v20.1.2 and newer (the minimum version which supports Node 16).
+Apollo Server 3 is only tested with `@hapi/hapi` v20.1.2 and later (the minimum version that supports Node.js 16).

-The following function is roughly equivalent to the `apollo-server` sample code above.
+The following example is roughly equivalent to the [`apollo-server` example](#apollo-server) above.

 ```
 $ npm install apollo-server-hapi @hapi/hapi graphql